Calendar buttons are found in the Prescription window and elsewhere.

 The Calendar Sheet provides an alternative method of setting dates and times in addition to the MacOS conventional textual date picker controls found in the Prescription and a few other windows.
 The Rx calendar sheet defaults to the insertion or removal date context depending on which button was used to open it.
 You can change the calendar sheet context from insertion date to removal date and vice versa using the buttons at the top of the sheet.

-Standard MacOS controls are presented in this sheet and are supplemented with graphical elements as well.
+Standard MacOS controls are presented in this sheet and are supplemented with custom graphical elements as well.
 The left and right arrow bumper buttons above the calendar select the prior or subsequent month.
 The Today button copies the current date and time from your computer's system clock.
 To change the year you can repeatedly click the monthly arrow bumpers or enter the desired year directly in the textual date picker control under the clock.

 To select a day, click on that day in the calendar or use the textual date picker.
 The calendar also responds to keyboard arrow keypresses when it has the user focus.